Is Easter Still The Holiest Day In The Church?

 What Should Churches Do?

 Churches should recognize Easter for what it is.
-Our faith and all we believe hangs on the resurrection of Jesus Christ.
+Our faith and all that we believe in hangs on the resurrection of Jesus Christ.
 He was born in the flesh on Earth to be our savior (Luke 2:10-14).
-He called out the hypocritical Pharisees and called sinners to Him (Matthew 23:13-36; Mark 2:16-17).
+He rebuked the hypocritical Pharisees and called sinners to Himself (Matthew 23:13-36; Mark 2:16-17).
 Christ performed miracle after miracle (Mark 8:22-26; Matthew 9:18-26; Luke 5:12-16).
-He willingly endured mockery, torture, shame, humiliation, and painful death so the sin debt could be paid (Matthew 27).
-He was our spotless lamb.
-But without the resurrection, there is no eternal life.
+He willingly endured mockery, torture, shame, humiliation, and a painful death so the sin debt could be paid (Matthew 27).
+He was our spotless sacrificial lamb, but without the resurrection, there is no eternal life.
 Death, with no resurrection, wins, but Jesus is risen (1 Corinthians 15:55-57)!

 How do we honor our Lord and Savior?
 What is the best way to give thanks for everything He endured for us?
 How does the Church show the world the love displayed to us through Jesus?
-Bunny costumes and egg hunts.
-It’s shameful when we juxtapose the sacrifice at Calvary and the miracle of the empty tomb with our modern Easter church outreach.
+Bunny costumes, egg hunts, and door prizes.
+It’s shameful when we water down the sacrifice at Calvary and the miracle of the empty tomb and prioritize these modern Easter church outreaches.

 Final Thought

-The best way to honor Jesus on this most holy day is simply to tell others what He did and do it unashamedly without the cover of relevance or being disguised as the world.
-After His resurrection, Jesus gave us one last instruction before returning to the Father.
-The Church would do well to remember His words.
+The best way to honor Jesus on this most holy day is simply to tell others what He did and to do it unashamedly without the cover of relevance or being disguised as the world.
+He is risen.
+He is risen, indeed!

 How does your church celebrate Easter Sunday?